 - Remove branches too close to one another or those growing back into the center of the tree with a thinning cut.
 Remove any branches growing toward the center of the tree with a thinning cut.

 - Give the tree a haircut.
 Known as heading back, this encourages branches to grow shorter and thicker, as well as triggering lower growth in the canopy.
 It keeps your apple tree branches from continuing to grow upward and outward.
+Remember to be moderate and cut above a point where buds are growing away (outward) from the tree.
+(See video below.)

 - Remove 20-30 percent of the active growth from last year using thinning cuts.
 It’s important to locate where the new growth starts.
 Prune the branches back to about one-quarter inch above an outward-facing bud to prevent new branches from growing into the center of the tree.

-Three Tree Shapes
+Three Basic Tree Shapes

-There are three basic ways to shape your apple tree.
+There are three basic ways to shape your apple tree:

-A natural shape simply means you let your tree grow with little pruning.
+A natural apple tree shape simply means you let your tree grow with little pruning.
 A large tree makes it hard to reach the top and produces smaller apples.
 While some people prefer this aesthetic, healthwise, it’s not best for your tree.

 2. Cultivated into a specific shape